Capital Budgeting Process Automation

 3. Determine the Residual or Terminal Value

-The residual value will need to be determined for projects or assets that are finite.
+The residual value will need to be determined for projects or finite assets.
 In the case of a piece of equipment, the residual value will be equal to the net proceeds that you will be entitled to when it comes time to dispose of the asset.
 If an asset can continue indefinitely into the future, you will want to calculate the terminal value.
 An example of this type of project would be adding a new business division.

 4. Calculate Annual Cash Flow

-If you take the values from the first three steps and arrange them into a timeline, you will calculate the annual cash flow.
+You will calculate the annual cash flow if you arrange the values from the first three steps into a timeline.
 When cash is flowing out, the value will be negative.
 When cash is flowing in, you will have a positive value.
-You can then add each period's cash flows to come up with the annual cash flow.
+You can then add each period's cash flows to create the annual cash flow.

 5. Figure the Net Present Value of Cash Flows

-Next, you will need to calculate the NPV of all of your cash values.
-This amount will be the total of the present value of each year's cash flow.
+Next, you must calculate the NPV of all of your cash values.
+This amount will be the total present value of each year's cash flow.
 NPV can be determined with the following formula.
 Present Value of Cash Flow = Cash Flow / (1 + Discount Rate) Year.
-When the NPV is positive, the value will be the amount of value in excess of the original investment amount.
+When the NPV is positive, the value will be the value in excess of the original investment amount.
 These are projects that are worth looking further into.

 6. Run Your Analysis